Career and College Advisor Notes for February 2025

 Beth/Ms. Anderson

+November is National Scholarship Month!
 What does that mean for you?
-If you’re a senior, it means you’ll start completing some scholarship forms and begin gearing up for the release of the new FAFSA form in December (more details on the 24-25 FAFSA release below).
+If you’re a senior, it means you’ll probably start completing some scholarship forms and begin gearing up for the release of the new FAFSA form in December.
 And if you’re in 7-11th grade, you are already eligible to apply for certain scholarships, no matter what your current plans are for after high school!
 Check out this scholarship database that lists awards available to students by age/grade.

 A Few Important Scholarship Opportunities